-The Foundation is one of 12 Federal agencies that sponsor or conduct arctic science, engineering, and related activities.
-As mandated by the Arctic Research and Policy Act of 1984, Federal interagency research planning is coordinated through the Interagency Arctic Research Policy Committee (IARPC), which is chaired by NSF.
+The Foundation is one of 14 Federal agencies that sponsor or conduct arctic science, engineering, and related activities.
+As mandated by the Arctic Research and Policy Act of 1984, interagency research planning is coordinated through the Interagency Arctic Research Policy Committee (IARPC), which is chaired by NSF.
 Researchers are strongly encouraged to pursue this possibility directly with Polar Programs.
 Further information on other agency programs is presented in the U.S. Arctic Research Plan.

-Because the Arctic is the homeland of numerous Native peoples, special attention must be given to all aspects of research and education that may potentially impact their lives.
-An interagency statement of "Principles for the Conduct of Research in the Arctic" has been developed.
-All arctic research grantees are expected to abide by these principles.
-(See the "Related Links" section on this page for the direct link to the inter.)
-Information that may help researchers comply with the Principles can be found in the "Guidelines to Improved Cooperation between Arctic Researchers and Northern Communities" at http://www.arcus.org/arctic-info/archive/17280.
+As the Arctic is the homeland of numerous Native peoples, special attention must be given to all aspects of research which may potentially impact their lives.
+An interagency statement of "Principles for the Conduct of Research in the Arctic" has been developed and all arctic research grantees are expected to abide by these guidelines.

 - Arctic Natural Sciences Program